msilva2203/ChatEau/README.md

 5. Open a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE) file for details.

 ## Contact
 For any questions or suggestions, feel free to open an issue or contact me at marcosilva2203@outllok.pt.